 The opinion and recommendations of the Appeal Committee is not binding.
 Rather, it provides the parties concerned with an impartial opinion on the merits of the case.

-The Associate Dean of the Faculty shall take up the opinion and recommendations of the Appeal Committee with representatives of the unit(s) concerned and determine what, if any, corrective action will be taken.
+The Assistant Dean of the Faculty shall take up the opinion and recommendations of the Appeal Committee with representatives of the unit(s) concerned and determine what, if any, corrective action will be taken.
 He/she will make a written report on the results of such action to the Grievant, the Respondent and the Dean of the Faculty within a month of receipt of the Appeal Committee’s opinion and recommendations.

 2.3 Step III: University Review Panel

 If the Grievant is not satisfied with the results of his/her appeal in Step III, he/she may request a review by a University Review Panel made up of the Dean of the Faculty, the Provost and the Librarians’ representative to the CPUC (for the case of grievances of professional librarians), of the Dean of the Faculty, the Provost and the appropriate CPUC representative (for the case of grievances of professional research or technical staff appointed in the Library or the Art Museum) or of the Dean of the Faculty, the Chair of the University Research Board and the appropriate CPUC representative (for the case of professional research or technical staff appointed in academic departments and programs).
 The Grievant initiates Step III by submitting a full statement of the grievance and his/her objections to the settlements proposed and adopted under Steps I and II.
-Normally, such a request should be made within thirty days after the Grievant has received the written report from the Associate Dean of the Faculty.
+Normally, such a request should be made within thirty days after the Grievant has received the written report from the Assistant Dean of the Faculty.
 The time limit may be waived under special with the agreement of the three individuals who would be hearing the appeal.